 you see in the media

 Many young people watch ‘soapies’ about families and high school students.

 It is important to understand that these are stories written to entertain, not to inform.
-The actors themselves are often much older than the characters they play.
+In 'real life' people are very different.

 - a mother doing the washing